 1. Know Your Software Well

-The choice of test automation frameworks or tools depend heavily on the technologies used in your software.
+The choice of test automation frameworks or tools depends heavily on the technologies used in your software.
+Think like a tester.
 Know every aspect of your software before you begin with Automation.
 Know the language in which the software is written and how it is integrated with third-party resources.
 This will enable you to streamline the tool selection process.

 2. Learn A Programming Language; Like Python

-Test automation is only is attainable when you are an experienced coder.
+Test automation is only attainable when you are an experienced coder.
 You can begin with Python since the language is relatively easier.
-Also, there are a plethora of resources available online that will assist you to understand the language.
-Apart from Python, it is recommended to upgrade your skills such as XML, HTML, CSS, XPATH, and SOAP.
+Also, many resources available online will assist you in understanding the language.
+Apart from Python, upgrading your skills such as XML, HTML, CSS, XPATH, and SOAP is recommended.

 3. What To Automate?

 i.
 High testing frequency: If your software is released iteratively, you should automate your smoke and regression testing.
 This way, you can boost the testing cycles and reduce the time to market.

 ii.
 Business Priority: Automation Testing should be based on the business needs and complexity.
 Choose the functionalities that should be automated based on the priority of the tests.

 You cannot afford to test the same functionality over and again manually across different test environments.
 Automate test cases that support multiple browsers to save time and effort.